qiboteam/qibo/doc/source/advancedexamples.rst

 using only CPU.

 For more details in the distributed implementation one can look in the related
-code: :class:`qibo.tensorflow.distcircuit.TensorflowDistributedCircuit`.
+code: :class:`qibo.tensorflow.distcircuit.DistributedCircuit`.
 When
-``models.Circuit`` is called then this distributed implementation is used automatically if the ``accelerators`` dictionary is passed, otherwise the standard single device :class:`qibo.tensorflow.circuit.TensorflowCircuit` is used.
+``models.Circuit`` is called then this distributed implementation is used automatically if the ``accelerators`` dictionary is passed, otherwise the standard single device :class:`qibo.core.circuit.Circuit` is used.

-Unlike the standard circuit, executing a :class:`qibo.tensorflow.distcircuit.TensorflowDistributedCircuit` without measurements will return a :class:`qibo.tensorflow.distutils.DistributedState` instead of the final state vector as a ``tf.Tensor``.
+Unlike the standard circuit, executing a :class:`qibo.tensorflow.distcircuit.DistributedCircuit` without measurements will return a :class:`qibo.tensorflow.distutils.DistributedState` instead of the final state vector as a ``tf.Tensor``.
 This is done because the distributed circuit